bengrunfeld/study-notes/interviews/data-structures.md

 * Computational algos - take one set of data and derive another set of data from it
 * Collection algos - filter out unwanted data, count specific items, etc

-## Algo Performance - Big O Notation
+## Algo Performance - Big-O Notation

 We want to measure how the performance of an algorithm changes, based on the size of the input set of data.